Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

       },
       "serverHostHash": "60fd32871cbe255d5793ce9e6ebf628beba25224cde7104e6a302f474f2f656e"
     },
-+   "identifiersHash": "SHA-256 hash that can be used as a key" }
++   "identifiersHash": "string/hash that can be used as a key for the extension resource" }
 ```

+> ✅ Decision was made to leave it up to the client.

 ### [Resolved] Consistent schema V.S.
 Minimum backend changes